Looking to add an ‘experience’ column on your resume? Or maybe make some extra cash while on summer break?

 Having a job during college teaches you time management and having a job during the summer is like training wheels for adulthood.
 It allows you to have a resume with meat on it and some actual experience to talk about in future interviews.

 Probably the most important reason – it shows your future employers that you can be productive and responsible.

 First, know what you are looking for.
 There is a difference in part-and full-time jobs and an internship.
 HINT: One of them you can get course credit for.

-Check with your academic advisor to find out if your major requires an internship.
+Check with your academic adviser to find out if your major requires an internship.
 If you’re searching regardless then GO YOU. #focused #grownup

 Now that you know what you need to be looking for, these three steps can help you land that gig!

 Sidenote - If you really like a company and would love to work for them but can’t find a position listed, try sending them an email or giving them a call.
 Sometimes risk pays off.

 Make an appointment with Career Services before the semester is over to review your resume and get some tips.
 They have Walk-in Wednesdays until May 8, no appointment needed!
 There are more than 15 consultants to help you.
 From mock interviews and consultations to everything you ever need to know about a job.
 They can even give you major-specific websites to search for jobs and internships.

-Talk to your friends, your professors, peers, previous employers, aunts and uncles or even your grandparents.
+Talk to your family, friends, your professors, peers and previous employers.
 Any connection you may have could possibly lead to a great opportunity.